 In addition, hovering over product images throughout this site provides detailed close-ups with a better view of the quality of the fabric or item.

 Discover how to create your own personalized Shopify website with our step-by-step guide.

-Artist and designer Daren Thomas Magee uses the Shopify “Symmetry” theme with the “Beatnik” style.
-This allows three images to rotate through the header area at the top of the site’s homepage.
+Artist and designer Daren Thomas Magee uses the Shopify “Symmetry” theme with the “Beatnik” style to create the Real Fun, Wow! website.
+This theme allows three images to rotate through the header area at the top of the site’s homepage.